pdxiv/LuaScott/Adventure Editor Manual.md

 RUN "ADVEDIT/BAS"

-To modify or just peek (that's cheating!) at an existing data base, READ it into memory and then use the ADVEDIT commands to review it.
+To modify or just peek (that's cheating!) at an existing database, READ it into memory and then use the ADVEDIT commands to review it.
 To create a new adventure simply run ADVEDIT and start entering data via the MODIFY command.

 The ADVEDIT commands and corresponding menu keys are listed
 below:

-R READ an adventure data base in.
+R READ an adventure database in.
-W WRITE an adventure data base out.
+W WRITE an adventure database out.
-L LIST the data base.
+L LIST the database.
-P PRINT (hardcopy) the data base.
+P PRINT (hardcopy) the database.
-M MODIFY a data base section.
+M MODIFY a database section.
-I INSERT blanks into the data base.
+I INSERT blanks into the database.
 X XREF: reference every occurrence of a database section in the actions.
 E END the ADVEDIT program.